 The Scheduled Job page displays the status of the jobs used to process the cost model.
-For instructions on how to view the status of jobs currently processing, see Viewing Axiom processing status.
+For instructions about how to view the status of jobs currently processing, see View Axiom processing status.

-Viewing Axiom processing status
+View Axiom processing status

 You can view the status of jobs currently processing or the results of all processed jobs.